-CTS resolved a division among the lower courts as to whether extender provisions that expressly apply to the "statute of limitations" also displace statutes of repose.
+CTS resolved a division among the lower courts as to whether extender provisions that expressly apply to the "statute of limitations" also displace repose statutes.
 This Court held CERCLA's extender provision does not displace statutes of repose.
-This Court based its ruling primarily on the "natural reading of [CERCLA's]
+This Court based its ruling primarily on the "natural reading of [CERCLA's] text" which, like the Statute, refers only to statutes of limitation and contains other textual features inconsistent with applying it to statutes of repose.
+134 S.Ct. at 2188.

-This Court has long emphasized that "the starting point for interpreting a statute is the language of the statute itself," and "[a]bsent a clearly expressed legislative intention to the contrary, that language must ordinarily be regarded as conclusive."
+This Court has long emphasized that "the starting point for interpreting a statute is" its text, and "[a]bsent a clearly expressed legislative intention to the contrary, that language must ordinarily be regarded as conclusive."
 Consumer Prod.
 Safety Comm'n v.
 GTE Sylvania, Inc., 447 U.S. 102, 108 (1980).
 Courts "ordinarily resist reading words or elements into a statute that do not appear on its face."
 Dean v.
 United States, 556 U.S. 568, 572 (2009).
 Courts must look to "what Congress has written . . . neither to add nor to subtract, neither to delete nor to distort."
-62 Cases, More or Less, Each Containing Six Jars of Jam v.
+62 Cases of Jam v.
 United States, 340 U.S. 593, 596 (1951).

-Indeed, a dominant theme of this Court's jurisprudence is that legislation must be enforced in accordance with its plain language, and not based on a judicial assessment of how best to effectuate a perceived legislative purpose.
+A dominant theme of this Court's jurisprudence is that legislation must be enforced in accordance with its text, and not based on a judicial assessment of how best to effectuate a perceived legislative purpose.
+The Court "presume[s] more modestly instead that [the] legislature says . . . what it means and means . . . what it says."
+Henson v.
+Santander Consumer USA Inc., 137 S.Ct.
+1718, 1725 (2017) (Gorsuch, J.).
 See, e.g., Amgen Inc. v.
 Conn.
 Ret.
 Plans & Trust Funds, 133 S.Ct.
-1184, 1196, 1199-1200 (2013) (Ginsburg, J.) ("under the plain language of Rule 23(b)(3)," securities fraud class action plaintiffs are not required to prove materiality at the class-certification stage even though "certain 'policy considerations' militate in favor of requiring precertification proof of materiality"); Taniguchi v.
+1184, 1196, 1199-1200 (2013) (Ginsburg, J.) ("under the plain language of Rule 23(b)(3)," securities class action plaintiffs are not required to prove materiality at the class-certification stage even though "certain 'policy considerations' militate in favor of requiring precertification proof of materiality"); Kouichi Taniguchi v.
 Kan Pac.
-Saipan, Ltd., 132 S.Ct.
-1997, 1999-2000, 2006 (2012) (Alito, J.) ("ordinary meaning" of 28 U.S.C. § 1920, allowing costs for "compensation of interpreters," excludes document translation even though "it would be anomalous to require the losing party to cover translation costs for spoken words but not for written words"); Hall v.
-United States, 132 S.Ct.
-1882, 1887, 1893 (2012) (Sotomayor, J.) (under a "plain and natural reading" of Bankruptcy Code § 503(b), the phrase "any tax . . . incurred by the estate" does not cover tax on individual debtors' farm sale even though "there may be compelling policy reasons for treating postpetition income tax liabilities as dischargeable"); Schindler Elevator Corp. v.
+Saipan, Ltd., 566 U.S. 560, 562, 573 (2012) (Alito, J.) ("ordinary meaning" of 28 U.S.C. § 1920, allowing costs for "compensation of interpreters," excludes document translation even though "it would be anomalous to require the losing party to cover translation costs for spoken words but not for written words"); Hall v.
+United States, 566 U.S. 506, 508-09, 511 (2012) (Sotomayor, J.) (under a "plain and natural reading" of Bankruptcy Code § 503(b), the phrase "any tax . . . incurred by the estate" does not cover tax on individual debtors' farm sale even though "there may be compelling policy reasons for treating postpetition income tax liabilities as dischargeable"); Schindler Elevator Corp. v.
 United States ex rel.
-Kirk, 563 U.S. 401, 407, 414 (2011) (Thomas, J.) (the False Claims Act public disclosure bar's reference to "report" "carries its ordinary meaning", which includes responses to FOIA requests, even though this permits potential defendants to "insulate themselves from liability by making a FOIA request for incriminating documents").
+Kirk, 563 U.S. 401, 407, 414 (2011) (Thomas, J.) (the False Claims Act public disclosure bar's reference to "report" "carries its ordinary meaning," which includes responses to FOIA requests, even though this permits potential defendants to "insulate themselves from liability by making a FOIA request for incriminating documents").